 PAGE UNDER ACTIVE DEVELOPMENT

-This collection of images comes from many contributors, including people who worked with the organization when it was still a Division.
+This collection of images comes from many contributors.
 The earliest photos date to the early 1960s, when U.S. Peace Corps volunteer Rolfe Leary was assigned to Saint Lucia in 1961 and William G. Lang served as Forestry Supervisor.
 Additional early images were contributed by Peter Lang, William’s son.
-Later photos came from the collections of Paul Butler, other visiting Peace Corps volunteers, and, more recently, staff members.
-We hope you enjoy these memories and welcome contributions to our Forestry Stories.
+Later photos came from the collections of various research collaborators, visiting Peace Corps volunteers and staff members.
+All efforts have been made to correctly attribute the source of the photos based on available information.

 Prior to 1970